 When can I go back to work?

 You may go back to work when you feel up to it.
 The wounds are dressed with a water tight sealant and you can lift up to 25 pounds or so.
 You will be able to drive the next morning.
 As long as you do not have to climb (tree surgeon, construction worker), submerse your wounds (scuba diver), lift anything more than 25 lbs or potentially get into an altercation (police officer), you should be able to return to work the next morning if you so desire.
 Many patients have.
-Typical return to work is 2 - 3 days.
-I have had several police officers return the next day or a few days later, but they were advised to make sure they are not placed in a position to become injured.
+Typical return to work is 2 – 3 days.
+I have had several police officers return the next day or a few days later, but they were advised to make sure they are not placed in a position where they are at risk to become physically injured.
 Not all of them listen to me.
 Read the third to last paragraph here.

 When can I return to exercise/sex?